Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

       console.log(parsedJSON.features); // log the features array to the console

+      console.log("First Feature.properties")
       console.log(parsedJSON.features[0].properties); // log the properties for the first feature to the console

+      console.log("Second Feature.geometry")
       console.log(parsedJSON.features[1].geometry); // log the geometry for the second feature to the console

       svg.selectAll("circle")
           .data(parsedJSON.features) //-- notice that we refer to .features: an array just like before!
         .enter().append("circle")
           .attr("cx", function(d) { //-- this 'd' refers to A FEATURE in the array
-                  // modify this method to return the
+                  // if you get stuck, un-comment the next two lines, reload the page, and see the console
+                  // console.log("d is: ");
+                  // console.log(d);

+                  // MODIFY THE NEXT LINE TO RETURN THE EARTHQUAKE LONGITUDE
-                  // earthquake longitude from the JSON feature (return d.something.something[number]....) return 0;
+                  // from the JSON feature (return d.something.something[number];) return 0;
                 })
           .attr("cy", function(d) { //-- this 'd' refers to A FEATURE in the array
-                  // modify this method to return the
+                  // MODIFY THE NEXT LINE TO RETURN THE EARTHQUAKE LATITUDE
-                  // earthquake latitude from the JSON feature (return d.something.something[number]....) return 0;
+                  // from the JSON feature (return d.something.something[number];) return 0;
                 })
           .attr("r", 10 ) // try adding a function here that returns the magnitude